-The SAMHSA DBHIS contains themed installments of resources and toolkits in disaster behavioral health.
-Each installment focuses on a specific population, disaster type, or other topic pertinent to disaster behavioral health preparedness, response, and recovery.
+The SAMHSA DBHIS contains resources and toolkits in disaster behavioral health.
+Resources focus on specific populations, disaster types, or other topics pertinent to disaster behavioral health preparedness, response, and recovery.

 The Dialogue is a quarterly electronic newsletter that provides practical and down-to-earth information for disaster behavioral health coordinators, local service providers, federal agencies, and nongovernmental organizations.

 To volunteer to author an article for an upcoming issue, please email SAMHSA DTAC or call 1-800-308-3515.